indygreg/PyOxidizer/docs/config.rst

 rule doesn't involve any packaging tools and is a purely driven by filesystem walking.
 It is primitive, yet effective.

-This rule has the following keys:
+This rule has the following arguments:

 ``path`` (string)
    The filesystem path to the directory to scan.

 ``optimize_level`` (int)
    The module optimization level for packaged bytecode.

    Allowed values are ``0``, ``1``, and ``2``.